 1. Comparison websites may not show you every product

 It can be really difficult to identify every product and every provider on the market.
 It’s important that you look at multiple comparison websites to see what’s available.
 This will likely show you a bigger picture of providers and products available to you.

 2. Some providers pay to be featured on comparison websites

 For some comparison websites, there’s a pay to play relationship.
 Providers can be featured on the site or given prominence if they pay so that you see them as the first option.
-One website was even fined $8.5 million in 2020 for not showing people the most suitable or competitive plan when they looked for the cheapest energy deal.
+One comparison website was fined $8.5 million in 2020 for not showing people the most suitable or competitive plan when they looked for the cheapest energy deal.

-3. Look for the product that meets your needs, not just the cheapest price available
+3. Look for the product that meets your needs, not just the cheapest price

 5. Make sure you’re not the product

 Comparison websites can support us to look for a better option to save us money.

 These savings help save money in our budget across everyday products like mortgage fees, energy costs and even our phone bill.
 With full knowledge of how these websites work, you can enjoy saving money and get best the deal that suits your needs.